-If you decide to go on a hunt for Miami's best chicken wings, there are a few things to keep in mind.
-First is to order the smallest available portion at each restaurant because this is a marathon, not a sprint.
+If you're on a quest for Miami's best chicken wings, there are a few things to keep in mind.
+First is to order the smallest available portion at each restaurant, because this is a marathon, not a sprint.

 Beyond that, you'll need a pen and paper to document the intimate details of each variety.
 Think you've got it covered?
 Not yet.
 We also recommend some floss.
-Squirrel away any extra moist towelettes; they'll come in handy.
-Bring along a travel bottle of hand sanitizer too.
+Squirrel away any extra moist towelettes — they'll come in handy.
+Take along a travel bottle of hand sanitizer too.
 Last, you'll want to have some lip balm.
 Those wings can burn.

-Lucky for you, we already took on the task of discovering the best Miami has to offer.
+Luckily for you, we already took on the task of discovering the best in Miami.
 Here's what we found.

 If you like this story, consider signing up for our email newsletters.